ToolJet/ToolJet/docs/docs/workflows/overview.md

 </div>
 <br/>

-Click on the green circle on the **If condition** node and drag it, select a new **Javascript node** and rename it to *Success*.
+Click on the green circle on the **If condition** node and drag it, select a new **JavaScript node** and rename it to *successMessage*.
 Similarly, create one outgoing flow from the red circle and select a JavaScript node.
-Rename it to *Failure*.
+Rename it to *failureMessage*.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/workflows/overview/success-failure-messages.png" alt="Success and Failure Nodes" />